makobi/High-Performance-Computing/MergeSort-Mpi/README.md

 This is an implementation of the mergesort in parallel using MPI.
-This code is written in C by Roberto Arce Corretjer
+This code is written in C by Roberto Arce Corretjer.